-Description This unit will cover the pharmacological foundations and principles of drugs with a particular emphasis on those that may be prescribed by podiatrists upon appropriate qualification, including indications, contraindications, drug-drug interactions and adverse drug reactions.
+Description This subject will cover the pharmacological foundations and principles of drugs with a particular emphasis on those that may be prescribed by podiatrists upon appropriate qualification, including indications, contraindications, drug-drug interactions and adverse drug reactions.
 Student knowledge of national legislation relating to the effective and safe use of drugs will be developed, alongside an understanding of the process for obtaining prescribing rights and the attendant responsibilities.
-Upon successful completion of this unit and registration as a podiatrist, students will be eligible to seek further training to gain endorsement to prescribe.
+Upon successful completion of this subject and registration as a podiatrist, students will be eligible to seek further training to gain endorsement to prescribe.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp

 Level Undergraduate Level 3 subject

 Co-requisite(s) REHA 3028